 - Neonatal lupus can appear in babies born to mothers who have lupus.
 It usually clears up in six to eight months.

-According to the AAD, rashes from lupus could look like:
+According to the American Academy of Dermatology, rashes from lupus can look like:

 - A large rash on the back

 - A thick, scaly rash on the face sometimes shaped like a butterfly